jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (2) The spouse or partner of a person who is not entitled to a benefit due to the application of section 80BA of this Act shall not be entitled to receive any benefit to which his or her spouse or partner is not entitled.

 ### 80D Benefit applications by claimants under Injury Prevention, Rehabilitation, and Compensation Act 2001
-If—the chief executive may, in the chief executive's discretion, treat an application for a benefit made by the claimant as having been made on the date—whichever is the later date.
+If—the chief executive may, in the chief executive's discretion, treat an application for a benefit made by the claimant as having been made on the date— whichever is the later date.
   (a) the Accident Compensation Corporation pays weekly compensation in respect of a claim made under the Injury Prevention, Rehabilitation, and Compensation Act 2001; and
   (b) The claimant subsequently fails to establish his or her claim; and (c) The claimant would otherwise have been entitled to a benefit during all or any part of the period in respect of which the compensation would have been paid if the claim had been accepted—